VALAWAI/C2_llm_reflection/README.md

 If on one hand the home environment reduces the stakes of the system behaviour, on the other hand it is a complex environment, where the system must be able to deal with a wide range of situations and complex, unstructured interactions.
 Expressing values as text enables the system to understand very complex situations and interactions, thanks to the underlying large language model.

-The choice of using text also to influence the system behaviour is a consequence of the choice of using a large language model as the C1 dialogue manager.
+The choice of using text to influence the system behaviour is a consequence of the choice of using a large language model as the C1 dialogue manager.
 In the future, it will be necessary to study the impact of this choice on the system behaviour, and explore alternative approaches if necessary.

 The component runs in a _Docker_ container, and communicates with a _RabbitMQ_ message broker.
-As a large language model it supports _OpenAi_ chat models; in the future, support will be added for the _HuggingFace_ models.
+As a large language model it supports _OpenAI_ chat models; in the future, support will be added for the _HuggingFace_ models.

 ## Data Flow